telerik/kendo-ui-core/docs/intro/supporting/browser-support.md

 ### Notes on Web Browser Support

+* As of the Kendo UI 2017 R1 release, Internet Explorer 8 is no longer supported.
 * As of the Kendo UI 2015 Q3 release, Internet Explorer 7 is no longer supported.
 * Since Internet Explorer 11 was released in October 2013, look up the Kendo UI 2013 Q3 SP2 (2013.3.1324) release or a more recent Kendo UI version if you need support for it.
 * Browsers in beta stage are not supported.